tumcms/MomenTUM/README.md

 However, further rights are not granted.
 If you need another license or specific rights, contact us!

-The above copyright notice Licence.txt  shall be included in all copies or substantial portions of the Software.
+The copyright notice Licence.txt  shall be included in all copies or substantial portions of the Software.

 ## Copyright notes
 MomenTUM uses several software libraries.
 The corresponding licenses can be found in the third-party lib folders.
 Other libraries will provide their licenses via Maven.

 ## Contributors
 Many researchers and students of the Technical University Munich contributed to the simulation framework: